Spoon (band): 2021–present: Lucifer on the Sofa

 On September 21, 2022, Spoon announced Lucifer on the Moon, a track-by-track reworking of Lucifer on the Sofa, with all remixes by Adrian Sherwood.
 The album was released on November 4, 2022.

 In November 2022, the album was nominated for Best Rock Album at the 65th Annual Grammy Awards, which marked the band's first Grammys nomination.

+In May 2023, Spoon announced the Memory Dust EP.
+In mid-2023, they opened several shows for Weezer during their Indie Rock Road Trip tour.

+In August 2025, Spoon announced two new singles "Chateau Blues" and "Guess I'm Fallin In Love".
+The single will be included on their in-progress eleventh studio album.
+The band also announced a tour with Pixies.